 4. Direct more qualified leads to your store

 You can pour money on the best optimized Facebook ads or AdWords campaigns, but that will never beat the power of a friend’s honest referral.
-(At least 71% of customers seem to think so.)

 A loyalty program allows you to motivate current customers to refer new shoppers to your store.
 And in this case, according to Jen Gray, the rewarding mechanism works in three distinct ways: